-Today we conclude the fifth installment in our ongoing Southern Baptist Voices series–a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
+We conclude the fifth installment in our ongoing Southern Baptist Voices Series—a collection of seven essays from Southern Baptist scholars with BioLogos responses to their concerns and arguments.
 You can read more about the series here.

-Yesterday, Wheaton philosopher Robert A. Bishop began the BioLogos response by tracing the decline of essentialism in Western philosophy and science, and suggesting that essentialism is not the only (or the best) way for Christians to answer the question, “What does it mean to be human?”
-Today, Dr. Bishop suggests that Trinitarian theology and the image of God are important, non-essentialist resources to help us think about the distinct place of humanity in creation.
+In Part 1 of the BioLogos response to Dr. Little, Wheaton philosopher Robert A. Bishop began by tracing the decline of essentialism in Western philosophy and science, and suggesting that essentialism is not the only (or the best) way for Christians to answer the question, “What does it mean to be human?”
+In the second part, Dr. Bishop suggests that Trinitarian theology and the image of God are important, non-essentialist resources to help us think about the distinct place of humanity in creation.

 Other Ways of Being Human